jessepav/lacygoill-wiki-backup/zathura/zathura.md

     $ sudo dpkg -i libmupdf-pic-dev*.deb
     $ sudo make install

-If the link passed to `$ wget` doesn't work, try to find another one from this webpage:
+If the link passed to `wget(1)` doesn't work, try to find another one from this webpage:
 <https://launchpad.net/~spvkgn/+archive/ubuntu/zathura-mupdf/+sourcepub/8048472/+listing-archive-extra>

 ---